UBC-STAT/stat-406/syllabus.md

 These are short multiple choice and True / False questions.
 They happen in class.
 For each question, correct answers are worth 4, incorrect answers are worth 2.
 You get zero points for not answering.

 At the end of the term, I'll take the total number of clicker questions and multiply by 3 to find the total number possible.
 If your average is 3 or higher, you get 10 points.
-If your average $x$ is between 1 and 3, you get $5(x-1)$ points.
+If your average, x, is between 1 and 3, you get 5(x-1) points.

 If your average is less than 1, you get 0 points in this component.
 In addition
 > your final grade in this course will be reduced by 1 letter grade.

 This means that if you did everything else and get a perfect score on the final exam, you will get a 79. **DON'T DO THIS!!**